Wednesday, November 26, 2025

 A twined edge in the Siimalungun Batak cloth called 'Bulang' (Collection Author)

-Twining or winding is a concept that is held in common by Indonesian and Batak, and is indicated with the same word, lilit.
-However, for Batak twiners, the words ‘warp’ and ‘weft’ are not applicable because manirat is performed off-loom.
-Batak twiners speak of ‘twining yarn’ and ‘fringes’ but not ‘weft’ and ‘warp’.
-In addition, the word ‘lilit’ emphasizes what is being wound rather than what is doing the winding.
-The latter is emphasized by the English.
-As a result, the translation of the English expression ‘weft twining’ must be represented as ‘fringe-twining’ in Indonesian to accurately represent the Batak term, manirat.
-The translation of the English expression ‘weft twining' thus becomes the ‘winding of fringes using twining yarn’: pelilitan rumbai dengan benang lilit
+Twining or winding is a concept that is held in common in Indonesian and Batak, and is indicated with the same word, lilit.
+However, for Batak twiners, the words ‘warp’ and ‘weft’ are not applicable.
+Because manirat is performed off-loom, Batak twiners speak of ‘twining yarn’ and ‘fringes’ but not ‘weft’ and ‘warp’.
+In addition, the word ‘lilit’ emphasizes what is being wound rather than what is doing the winding, whereas the element doing the winding receives more emphasis in English.
+As a result, the translation of the English expression ‘weft twining’ becomes ‘fringe-twining’ in Indonesian to represent the Batak term, maniratpelilitan rumbai dengan benang lilit

 Batak